 6 hours.
 Yes, you read that correctly.
 From the time our car got into line at San Ysidro until we finally crossed the border was nearly 6 hours.
 For what it’s worth, the entire time we were in line, the worthless app from the U.S. Government indicated a wait time of less than 2 hours and 15 minutes.

 We believe that good things come to those who wait (and wait we did).
 Do we regret it?
 Absolutely not.
 If we knew what we were in for, we might have done something different (using the Tecate border crossing or different time of day).
-The more time that passes, the more fondly we look back on the trip and the experience in the Guadalupe Valley.
+The more time that passes, the more fondly we look back on the trip and the experiences we had in the Guadalupe Valley.
 Despite the hassle provided by the U.S. Government, it was worth it.

 Just like the advice we were given, we’ll say the same thing: visit the Valle de Guadalupe wineries now…before they change.